ENV859/LearningFolium/README.md

-1. Open Jupyter Notebooks (a shortcut using the "my_env" environment is included in the repo).
+* Navigate to `DemoScripts/1_CSVtoHTMLwithPython`  in Windows explorer.

-2. Navigate to `DemoScripts/1_CSVtoHTMLwithPython` .
+* Open the `Pennsylvania Oil and Gas Violations.csv` in a text editor or Excel and examine its contents.

-3. Open the `Pennsylvania Oil and Gas Violations.csv` in a text editor or Excel.
+* Open Jupyter Notebooks (a shortcut using the "***my_env***" environment is included in the repo).

-4. Open the `CreateHTMLFromCSV_GoogleAPI.ipynb` notebook and run it.
+* Open the `CreateHTMLFromCSV_GoogleAPI.ipynb` notebook and run it.
 An HTML file is created.

-5. Open the `Violations_Google.html` file in your browser: You see the violation points!
+* Open the `Violations_Google.html` file in your browser: You see the violation points!

-6. Open and run the `CreateHTMLFromCSV_Folium.ipynb` notebook and open the resulting HTML file.
+* Open and run the `CreateHTMLFromCSV_Folium.ipynb` notebook and open the resulting HTML file.